stylechune/FunProjects/README.md

-# Here are some one-file projects that can by run individually
+# Here are some one-file projects that can be run individually